eng-mohamed-ibrahem/better_one/README.md

   * Customize the notification schedule for your tasks
 * Settings for theme:
   * Change to light, dark theme
+* Login using Supabase Cloud:
+  * Login with E-mail and password
+  * Save user data in Cloud Supabase
+* Handle app while no internet connection

 ## Video